itraycer/XocializeScanner/README.md

 A list of available barcode types:

-PDF417Code, QRCode, EAN13Code, UPCECode, Code39Code, Code39Mod43Code, EAN8Code, Code93Code, Code128Code, AztecCode, DataMatrix
+PDF417Code, QRCode, EAN13Code, UPCECode, Code39Code, Code39Mod43Code, EAN8Code, Code93Code, Code128Code, AztecCode, DataMatrix, Interleaved2of5, and ITF14

-iOS 8 is required for DataMatrix barcodes
+iOS 8 is required for DataMatrix, Interleaved2of5, and ITF14 barcodes